 The most recent projects have their assets and resources publicly available for you to download and use as a reference.View Past Projects

-You can email the staff at email@example.com
+You can contact the course staff at email@example.com

 UCBUGG (UC Berkeley Undergraduate Graphics Group) is the student-taught class at UC Berkeley which serves as the unoffical prerequisite for this class.UCBUGG homepage